cristianscheid/multi-client-tcp-chat/README.md

 5. **Run the client(s)**

-   - Open a new terminal instance for each client you want to run.
-You can open up to 10 client instances at once.
-To start a client, run the following command in each terminal:

    ```
    ./build/client
    ```

+   - Open a new terminal for each client you want to connect to the server.
+You can start up to 10 clients simultaneously.

 ## Usage

-Once the server is running, open the clients, set your name, and start typing.
-The server will display all the messages it receives, while the clients will see the messages sent by other clients connected to the same server, just like in a chat.

-To see the full functionality, connect two or more clients.
+Once the server is running, open the client(s), set your name, type a message, and hit Enter.
+The server will display all received messages, while clients will see messages sent by other connected clients, just like a chat.
+To fully test the functionality, connect two or more clients.
 To stop the server or quit a client, simply press Ctrl + C.

-By default, the server runs on 127.0.0.1 and port 2000.
-If you need to change these values, modify the SERVER_HOST and SERVER_PORT constants in both the client.c and server.c files.
-After making changes, run make clean and then make to regenerate the executables.
+By default, the server runs on `127.0.0.1` and port `2000`.
+To change these values, modify the `SERVER_HOST` and `SERVER_PORT` constants in both the `client.c` and `server.c` files.
+After making changes, run `make clean` followed by `make` to regenerate the executables.

 ## License